 A blog is all about the value you serve to the audience and the Search Engine.
 But if you do not focus on it, you will end up with bad search rankings and ultimately no volume, which means no money- amateur bloggers mistakes.

 That’s a matter of fact.
-But many bloggers focus on creating quality content and provide value.
-They do not even consider that the blog should have social presence.
+But many bloggers focus on creating quality content and providing value.
+They do not even consider that the blog should have a social presence.
 The social presence of your blog is a valuable asset that you can use to generate tons of traffic.
-Moreover, if used correctly, it will open the doors of limitless chances to grow in the online world.
+Moreover, if used correctly, it will open the doors to limitless chances to grow in the online world.

 Indeed, creating quality content and serving value needs time and attention.
 But it doesn’t mean you can neglect something else.
 If you want to grow, you have to schedule everything to give a brilliant combined result.

 To build a robust social media presence for your blog, keep the following things in mind.

 - Create Pages on Social Media Sites.
 If not all, start with one platform and master it..

 - If your blog is new, you can use Pinterest to drive traffic to your blog.
 Don’t forget to use Tailwind or other scheduling app to automate the process and give you more time for other important stuff.

 - Be active in Question Answer Platforms.
 I.e., Quora, Reddit.